Opportunities to meet and speak with employers

-Information sessions are listed in Handshake.
+Information sessions are listed in events in Handshake.

 Information interviews are initiated by you.
 The purpose of an informational interview is to learn more about a career field, industry, or employment setting and other information that may help you in your journey of career exploration and preparation.
 Informational interviews are arranged by you, by making a request to a person to speak by phone or in person.
 The purpose of an informational interview is not the same as a job interview.
 In an informational interview, you take the lead, and your purpose is to learn, not ask for a job.